 Much of this short-term government spending was being withdrawn just as the 2021 survey was in the field, and a little over half of the drop in support for a lot more government spending on services has been recovered since August last year.
-Future surveys will reveal whether public appetite for significantly increased spending on services will be fully restored once the post-pandemic economic outlook is more settled.
+The 2022 Survey shows that the public appetite for significantly increased public spending on services have mostly been restored, future surveys will reveal they will be fully restored once the post-pandemic economic outlook is more settled.